Study Abroad Opportunities

-Applications due at end January 2017 …. please look at material posted for your consideration.
+Applications due, either by end Feb. (for the current year) or end September (for the next academic year) each year …. please look at material posted for your consideration.

-“As I reflect back on my experience at the Netherlands, it was an eye opening experience in many ways.
+“As I reflect back on my experience in the Netherlands, it was an eye opening experience in many ways.
 Interacting with the students from around the globe with different values, cultures, and religion for 5 months changed my perspective on many countries.
-Furthermore, coming from the culture where everything is abundant, I was shocked at how everything was small, congested, and eco-friendly in Europe.
-However, I learned how to change myself and adapt to the European culture and lifestyle.
-Also, as it was my first time living away from home, I did laundry, cooked meals, and managed finances for the very first time.
 One of the perks of being in the Netherlands was the ability to travel to various countries at will.
-During my stay, I was fortunate enough to visit more than more than 9 countries, including the romantic city, also known as Paris…… So, in conclusion, I encourage and challenge many of you to dive into the once-in-a-life time opportunity of being an exchange student at the Netherlands!” – Hyun Min David Lee (HAN exchange Fall 2014)
+During my stay, I was fortunate enough to visit more than more than 9 countries, including the romantic city, also known as Paris…… So, in conclusion, I encourage and challenge many of you to dive into the once-in-a-life time opportunity of being an exchange student at the Netherlands!” – Hyun Min David Lee (BBA – Global, HAN, The Netherlands Fall 2014)

-“Ireland’s been amazing of course, friendly people, beautiful landscape, and surprisingly good weather.
-Our program sounds like it’s about 10-12 students max and probably less which sounds really nice and the setup seems excellent…..
+“Ireland’s been amazing of course, friendly people, beautiful landscape, and surprisingly good weather.…..
 Adjusting here hasn’t been too difficult the culture isn’t too far off our own, same language certainly helps.
-People are super friendly and the pub environment is very inviting. ….All around things are going well for us here though.” – Nic Burton (Masters candidate LIT Limerick, Ireland, 2014-2015)
+People are super friendly and the pub environment is very inviting. ….All around things went well for us here.” – Nic Burton (Masters LIT, Ireland, 2015)

 “If I had sum up my exchange experience in just one word it would be Amazing!
 I can easily say that studying abroad in Arnhem has been the highlight of my student career.
 Not only was it some of the most fun I’ve had in my life, but it was also an incomparable learning experience.
 Living and Learning while immersed in a new culture gave me new perspective on all aspects of life that I could never get from a simple vacation.
-Returning to Sheridan I was able to look a coursework in a new light and approach it from an international viewpoint, which I believe gave me a leg-up on my classmates.
-HAN University itself is a great institution that strives to incorporate international students into the school community.
 There are numerous events and activities that really bring you closer to your fellow students.
 Aside from the school, living in the Netherlands opens up a host of opportunities to explore Europe on your own terms.
 Whether it be a weekend trip to Paris or a day in Amsterdam, you are given the freedom the make the most out of your time to do with it as you will.
-My only complaint about this whole experience was that I was not able to stay longer!” – Aaron Strelbisky (HAN exchange Fall 2013)
+My only complaint about this whole experience was that I was not able to stay longer!” – Aaron Strelbisky (BBA – Global, HAN, The Netherlands, Fall 2013)